 We had an absolutely fantastic time.
 Firstly we dressed as Pizza Chefs putting on aprons and hats.
-We learn't about the history and origin of the margherita pizza.
-We then made our own, kneeding the dough, spreading the sauce and adding the cheese.
+We learned about the history and origin of the margherita pizza.
+We then made our own, kneading the dough, spreading the sauce and adding the cheese.

 They went up to the Master Pizza Chef who cooked them for us.
 Then came the best bit...…… we got to eat the delicious pizzas.

 We would like to thank Pizza Express Blackheath for such a truly great pizza making experience.
 We appreciate your community project that allows us to give our children a special trip.